openswoole/docker-openswoole/README.md

 [![License](https://img.shields.io/badge/license-apache2-blue.svg)](https://github.com/openswoole/docker-swoole/blob/master/LICENSE)

 This image is built for general-purpose.
-We have different examples included in this Git repository to help developers to get familiar with the image and _Swoole_.
+We have different examples included in this Git repository to help developers to get familiar with the image and _OpenSwoole_.

-You can get the image from [here](https://hub.docker.com/r/openswoole/swoole).
+You can get the image from [Docker Hub](https://hub.docker.com/r/openswoole/swoole).

 Table of Contents
 =================